Filing requirements

 Sanction

-Formal rules for the text and drawings
+Formal requirements for the text and drawings

 Requirements